Herbert Kinsey: Biography

 Herbert Kinze was born on 3 September 1885 in Penge, England, to Rudolf and Martha Kinze.
 His father Rudolf was a colonial produce broker and a naturalised British Subject.
 Herbert changed his German name from Kinze to Kinsey, some time after World War I. The London Symphony Orchestra, where he was the principal second violin, records both versions of his name.

-In 1902 he gained an open scholarship to study at the Royal College of Music in London with Señor Enrique Fernández Arbós, and was later a professor of violin, viola and chamber music at the RCM from 1920.
+In 1902 he gained an open scholarship to study at the Royal College of Music in London with Enrique Fernández Arbós, and was later a professor of violin, viola and chamber music at the RCM from 1920.
 In 1950 he was made a Fellow of the Royal College of Music, FRCM.
 He stepped down as Professor of Viola at the RCM in 1956.
 From 1921 Kinsey was an examiner for the Associated Board of the Royal Schools of Music (ABRSM).

 In 1902, Kinsey, along with Frank Bridge (viola), Thomas F Morris (violin) and Ivor James (cello), founded the English String Quartet.
 Marjorie Hayward replaced Thomas Morris as first violin from 1911.
-Ivor James recalls in his memoires how, in 1904, the quartet were sent by Sir Hubert Parry, director of the RCM, to play the Schumann and Brahms piano quintets with Donald Tovey at 10 Downing Street when Arthur Balfour was Prime Minister.
-And how a fortnight later, Sir Hubert lined the quartet up in the corridor outside his room at the RCM and put ten golden sovereigns into each of their hands, saying that “Arthur had sent them for the boys!”
-The following year they went to Mr Balfour’s house in Carlton House Terrace where they played the Bach C major Concerto for two pianos (Donald Tovey and James Friskin) with the quartet plus Ernest Tomlinson (violist) and Robert A. Grimson (cellist), together with the Brahms B flat Sextet.
+Ivor James recalls in his memoirs how, in 1904, the quartet were sent by Sir Hubert Parry, director of the RCM, to play the Schumann and Brahms piano quintets with Donald Tovey at 10 Downing Street when Arthur Balfour was Prime Minister.
+And how a fortnight later, Sir Hubert lined the quartet up in the corridor outside his room at the RCM and put ten golden sovereigns into each of their hands, saying that "Arthur had sent them for the boys!"
+The following year they went to Mr Balfour's house in Carlton House Terrace where they played the Bach C major Concerto for two pianos (Donald Tovey and James Friskin) with the quartet plus Ernest Tomlinson (violist) and Robert A. Grimson (cellist), together with the Brahms B flat Sextet.